beshu-tech/readonlyrest-docs/universal-builds/universal-builds.md

 ### Via ROR\_ACTIVATION\_KEY.txt file

-The universal build is a zip file, you can create a text file called `ROR_ACTIVATION_KEY.txt` containing the activation key string (no saces, no new lines) and add it inside the zip file, and then install the plugin file in Kibana.
+The universal build is a zip archive.
+You can add a small text file with your activation key to this archive before installing it, so it will be picked up automatically at the first boot.
+- The text file should be called `ROR_ACTIVATION_KEY.txt`
+- It should contain your secret activation key string (no saces, no new lines)
+- It should be added to the **root directory** of the plugin zip archive

+Now install the plugin file, start Kibana, and the activation key should be loaded.

 ### Interactive activation key management